daleonpz/Notes/Books/The-pragmatic-programer.md

         - Be a listener
         - Get back to people: make them to people, they gave you a part of your time

+# Ch02: A pragmatic approach
+- **Tip 11**: DRY - Don't Repeat Yourself
+    - The evils of duplication:
+        - The knowledge and the environment changes day by day.
+Programmers are constantly maintaining the code.
+        - Imposed duplication: the environment seems to require duplication
+            - Try to use templates
+            - Code and comments shouldn't deliver the same information
+            - Documentation and code are representations of the same knowledge, if one changes the other should change automatically
+        - Inadvertent duplication: don't realize that you are duplicating information
+            - Bad design, classes that duplicates information.
+Set as attribute data that depends on other attributes, instead of using a method
+            - Balance between performance and information duplication
+        - Impatient duplication: duplicate seems easier
+            - Shortcuts make for long delays
+        - Interdeveloper duplication: multiple people duplicate a piece of information
+            - Active and frequent communication between developers

+- **Tip 12**: Make it easy to reuse
+    - If it is not easy, people won't do it